thomaslaurenson/thomaslaurenson.github.io/_posts/2018-07-04-metasploitable3-customizing-the-ubuntu-linux-version.md

 - `flags`: I wanted to put in my own flags, that were simpler (and more fun!)
 - `cups`: I had no real reason for taking this out!

 Looking back, I would have probably removed the `iptables` _recipe_ as well.
-In the end, I removed all the `iptables` rules manually, as implementation of the firewall would make the assessment far too difficult for the level of the paper.
+In the end, I removed all the `iptables` rules manually, as the implementation of the firewall would make the assessment far too difficult for the level of the paper.
 The following subsections discuss some more interesting customizations I have performed.

 ### User Customization

 The user _recipe_ file for user configuration (`recipes/users.rb`) points to another file that has the actual configuration properties of the users (`attributes/users.rb`).
-The user attribute file can be modified to specify different user names, passwords and other configuration.
+The user attribute file can be modified to specify different usernames, passwords and other configuration.
 An example of the file structure is below:

 {% highlight bash %}
 default[:users][:leia_organa] = {